rgerkin/mathiasverraes.github.com/_posts/2014-01-05-build-for-failure.markdown

 layout: post
 published: true
 tags: [blog]
+abstract: "Admit failure.
+Build for failure.
+Live failure."
 ---

-{% include tldr.html text="Admit failure.
-Build for failure.
-Live failure." %}

 We can't avoid failure.
 Systems fail all the time.
 The deep assumption of failure needs to be engraved in everything we do or build.